cardano-foundation/CIPs/CIP-????/README.md

 * A Plutus binding is created for the `keccak256` function and included in a new version of Plutus.
 * Integration tests, similar to those of the existing Plutus hash functions, are added to the testing infrastructure.
 * The function is benchmarked to assess its cost.
-* E2E tests with real use cases are incorporated into the testing infrastructure.

 ### Implementation Plan
 The Plutus team will develop the binding, integration tests, and benchmarks.
 The E2E tests will be designed and implemented